Explore the World with Infinite Tours

 Women

-Omani women are distinguished from their Arab Gulf neighbours by their eye-catching national costumes which distinctively vary from one region of the country to another.
+Omani women are distinguished from their Arab Gulf neighbours by their eye-catching national costumes, which distinctively vary from one region of the country to another.
 The choice of colours, especially in the past, was linked to a tribe’s tradition.
 Nevertheless, all costumes demonstrate vivid colours and vibrant embroidery and decorations.
-The basic components of the Omani costume comprise of a dress (dishdasha) worn over trousers (sirwal), a loose-overdress-cum-cloak (thub) and head shawl called lihaf.
-In public, women in the Capital Area wear a loose black cloak (abaya) while in some regions a face mask (burqa) is still worn.
+The basic components of the Omani costume comprise of a dress (dishdasha) worn over trousers (sirwal), a loose-overdress cum-cloak (thub), and a head shawl called a lihaf.
+In public, women in the Capital Area wear a loose black cloak (abaya), while in some regions a face mask (burqa) is still worn.
 The Omani costume has been fashioned not only to protect from outside elements but also to serve useful purposes, often to store important items.

 Khanjar

-The Khanjar is worn in a leather sheath at the front of the body in a special belt, in a tradition which is unique to Oman.
-It is a symbol of a man’s origins, his manhood, courage and deep-rooted traditions.
-The national dress is not complete without it and men wear the Khanjar at all public engagements and festivals.
-The Khanjar has played an important role in Oman’s history and this fact is reflected in the incorporation of its image into the Omani National Flag.
-The Khanjar consists of the hilt, which is made of silver, or ivory in the case of the ancient weapons; the shaft– decorated with bands of silver or gold wire; and the blade.
+The Khanjar is worn in a leather sheath at the front of the body in a special belt, in a tradition that is unique to Oman.
+It is a symbol of a man’s origins, his manhood, courage, and deep-rooted traditions.
+The national dress is not complete without it, and men wear the Khanjar at all public engagements and festivals.
+The Khanjar has played an important role in Oman’s history, and this fact is reflected in the incorporation of its image into the Omani National Flag.
+The Khanjar consists of the hilt, which is made of silver, or ivory in the case of the ancient weapons; the shaft, decorated with bands of silver or gold wire; and the blade.

 Accessories